-Further, as discussed below, the Company experienced a liquidity shortfall in the fourth quarter of 2023 and the first quarter of 2024.
+As discussed below, the Company experienced a liquidity shortfall in 2024 and the first quarter of 2025.
 Suppliers may not sell to us given our liquidity position.
 If we are unable to purchase components from our suppliers, we may not be able to continue to service our customers which could adversely affect our financial position, results of operations and/or cash flows.